brettshollenberger/codecabulary/Creating Backbone:Marionette Applications.md

 #### The app.js file:

-10) So what are the responsibilities of this high-level `app.'s.coffee` file?
+10) So what are the responsibilities of this high-level `app.js.coffee` file?

-* Establish an IIFE -- an immediately-invoked function object -- to perform setup of the Marionette.Application object and hand it back to the DemoApp variable.
+* Establish an IIFE -- an immediately-invoked function expression -- to perform setup of the Marionette.Application object and hand it back to the DemoApp variable.
 IIFEs ensure that all setup gets handled as soon as the function expression is evaluated and then it's never run again.
 Precisely the right type of function to perform setup.

 * Add region objects to the DemoApp that correspond to the jQuery selectors for the regions we established in `application/index.html.erb`.
 This way we can update these regions dynamically throughout the rest of the application.
 * Tap into the `initialize:after` event to start Backbone.history.
 Backbone.history uses (what else?) the HTML History API to track hash change events and build up a savable _state_ of our application.
 This API is particularly useful in SPAs, where a user might build a shopping cart, and wish to share the cart with a family member; tacking these hash change events onto the URI, and handling for them in our application's API will allow our user to work with our application in predictable, and savable ways.
 Click here for a sweet introduction to the [History API](http://diveintohtml5.info/history.html).